charlinchui/charlinchui/README.md

 ## 💻 Full Stack Solutions Developer

-Backend-focused software engineer specializing in the Node ecosystem and Google Cloud Infrastructure.
+Backend-focused software engineer specialising in the Node ecosystem and Google Cloud Infrastructure.
 I build robust, scalable systems and occasionally dabble in the mysterious art of CSS.

 > *I write Node for a living, I write Go for fun.*